Vision and Learning at Hartsdale Family Eyecare

 Many studies have shown that vision therapy can correct vision problems that interfere with efficient reading among schoolchildren.
 It also can help reduce eye strain and other symptoms of computer vision syndrome experienced by many children and adults.
 See below for more on conditions treated with vision therapy.

 What Is Binocular Vision Dysfunction (BVD)?

 Binocular Vision Dysfunction or BVD is a condition where the eyes do not align with each other.
-This causes intense strain on the visual system and causes fatigue, stress, and eye pain after periods focusing.
-Symptoms are usually from either over stressing the muscles of the eyes or tilting the head which causes neck/shoulder pain and headaches.
+This causes intense strain on the visual system and causes fatigue, stress, and eye pain after periods of focusing.
+Symptoms are usually from either over-stressing the muscles of the eyes or tilting the head which causes neck/shoulder pain and headaches.

 Convergence Insufficiency is one of the most common vision issues that affect a child’s learning.
 The eyes have a tendency to aim farther than the object.
-When the child focuses on near objects the eye drift outward, causing severe symptoms such as eye strain, fatigue and difficulty reading.
+When the child focuses on near objects the eye drifts outward, causing severe symptoms such as eye strain, fatigue, and difficulty reading.